 Page Views: How many pages a visitor viewed while on your site, including repeat visitors.

-If you’re reading this you’ve probably been blogging for a while (maybe even a long while) but your visitors and page views are not increasing.
+If you’re reading this you’ve probably been blogging for a while but your visitors and page views are not increasing.

 In most cases, it comes down to three things –